Coins and Balances

 });

-console.log(balance.balance); // total balance (coin objects + address balance)
+console.log(balance.balance); // total balance as string (coin objects + address balance)

 console.log(balance.coinBalance); // balance from coin objects only